Monitoring SharePoint is Required

 - Proactive monitoring as opposed to passive monitoring.
 Passive monitoring or Real User Monitoring (RUM) doesn’t inform you of an issue until a user experiences the problem first.
 Slow SharePoint pages, outages and overloaded web servers can go undetected without Active Monitoring like CloudReady which tells you about a problem BEFORE your end-users complain.

 - Cross-server diagnostics are critical with SharePoint Monitoring.
 Instrumenting and correlating metrics that span multiple servers, domains and DMZ’s is extremely difficult.
-It makes detecting a slow server, route or CDN nearly impossible.
-CloudReady sensors capture the end-to-end experience of a synthetic user interacting with multiple servers across these boundaries.
+It makes detecting a slow server, route or slower CDN nearly impossible.
+CloudReady sensors capture the end-to-end user experience interacting with multiple servers across the different boundaries for complete visibility.

-- Simple Setup & Maintenance – No scripting required, Exoprise maintains the actions that operate against SharePoint pages, securely and in a universal manner for consistency and crowd-sourcing.
+- Simple Setup & Maintenance – No scripting required, Exoprise maintains the actions that operate against SharePoint pages, securely and in a universal manner for consistency and crowd-sourcing network benchmarks.

 SharePoint Logon Metrics, Federated or Managed, Proxy Timings